LessWrong: Roko's basilisk

-In July 2010, LessWrong contributor Roko posted a thought experiment to the site in which an otherwise benevolent future AI system tortures people who heard of the AI before it came into existence and failed to work tirelessly to bring it into existence, in order to incentivise said work.
+In July 2010, LessWrong contributor Roko posted a thought experiment to the site in which an otherwise benevolent future AI system would torture simulations of people who heard of the AI before it came into existence and had not helped to bring it into existence, in order to incentivise said work.
 This idea came to be known as "Roko's basilisk", based on Roko's idea that merely hearing about the idea would give the hypothetical AI system an incentive to try such blackmail.
+Yudkowsky deleted the post and banned discussion of the idea for several years.
+The ban was no longer in effect by October 2015.
+In his 2019 book, Chivers wrote that almost no one in the rationalist movement appeared to believe in it.

 Neoreaction

 After LessWrong split from Overcoming Bias, it attracted some individuals affiliated with neoreaction with discussions of eugenics and evolutionary psychology.
 However, Yudkowsky has strongly rejected neoreaction.
 Additionally, in a survey among LessWrong users in 2016, only 28 out of 3060 respondents (0.92%) identified as "neoreactionary".

 Ana Teixeira Pinto, writing for the journal Third Text in 2019, describes Roko's Basilisk and the ethno-nationalist blog "More Right", founded by a LessWrong participant, as phenomena related to a "new configuration of fascist ideology taking shape under the aegis of, and working in tandem with, neoliberal governance".